 The lion has evolved to become the only cat to live in large groups.
-There are many reasons why this would have become more effective efficient for the lions.
-Mainly living in open areas with larger prey, more individuals are needed to take down the abundant prey, more individuals means more to protect certain areas and potentially the best areas - waterholes.
+There are many reasons why this would have become more effective and efficient for the lions.
+Mainly living in open areas with larger prey, more individuals are needed to take down the abundant prey, more individuals means more to protect certain areas and potentially the best areas around the river systems.
 It is perhaps the success of their species that drove them to compete with the only real competitor they had that drove them into group living - themselves.
 Whereas most cat species are largely solitary apart from when mothers are rearing cubs and when coming together to mate.
 In recent years Amur Tiger males have been seen near a mother with cubs and it is very common place for cheetah males to form coalitions.
 The lion however is the only cat that grows up within a its own society and is as such very unique in this respect.

 Any Pride will be ruled by a group of male lions known as a ‘Coalition’.
 These males are not core members of the pride and will come and go as they please, only really joining the lionesses if they happen to be in breeding season or if there is food around.
 These males protect their territory and their lionesses from rival males by patrolling the fringes of their territory.
 Invading males will attempt to come in to take over their territory, kill their cubs and mate with their females.
 Male lions are very well bonded to the other males within their coalition but will attempt to drive out or kill any male lion who attempts to take over their territory.
 Pride takeovers can be incredibly bloody affairs often ending in serious injury in death.
 Ultimately the coalition who remain the strongest after battle will continue or start their reign.
 Male lions differ from the females by their manes.
 The mane acts as an armour, protecting their most vulnerable area from fights with other males.
 A large mane will not only defend you but it will also make the lion in question look a lot bigger than they actually are, potentially dissuading other males from coming close to fight in the first place.

 On their own lionesses are able to take down wildebeest and antelope but by working together as a group they can take down much larger prey including buffalo, hippo and even young elephant or young giraffe.
 The lionesses are the perfect ambush hunters, their coats blending in with the African grasses whereas the male lions are a lot easy to spot with their manes.
 Because of this male lions are often scavengers, stealing food off smaller predators such as cheetah or jackals.
 If the male lions are with the pride they may take part in the hunt, but not until the prey is taken down, they will then use their brute strength to help take down the huge prey, the lionesses are ambush stalkers and the males are the brute strength.
 This is where they can take down the biggest prey.
 When it comes to feeding time the males will use their strength to take the first fill, it is often seen that they let their cubs feed with them and let the lionesses wait their turn.
 This allows the males to ensure the survival of their genetics, to them the lionesses enable them to do so but they are not as important as their own cubs.
 On larger carcasses the pride may all feed together and this is where the dominance structure is seen to work, the most dominant animals feeding first and the less dominant having to wait.
 The respect seen here allows the pride to function in a stable fashion.